ZeeshanAli-0704/SystemDesignWithZeeshanAli/readme.md

-To arrange the folders alphabetically, we need to reorder the list of folders under the "Folders" section.
-Here's the updated arrangement:

-# My Project
+# System Design

 Welcome to my project repository!
-Here, you will find a comprehensive collection of articles and resources related to system design, gathered under the hashtag: **#SystemDesignWithZeeshanAli**.
+Here, you will find a curated collection of articles and resources dedicated to system design.
+This repository is built around the hashtag **#SystemDesignWithZeeshanAli**.

 - **GitHub**: [System Design with Zeeshan Ali](https://github.com/ZeeshanAli-0704/SystemDesignWithZeeshanAli)
 - **Dev.to**: [System Design with Zeeshan Ali](https://dev.to/t/systemdesignwithzeeshanali)